mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

       Create private repo for code
       Decide on combos vs ignore combos for paper
-        -  Ignore combos for now (over-complicates discussion - high branching factor) Recursive TFIDF is another strong (and simple) baseline ^ DONE ^ v TODO v
-      We know that spaCy lemmatisation beats WordNet (in NLTK)
+        -  Ignore combos for now (over-complicates discussion - high branching factor) Iterated TFIDF is another strong (and simple) baseline We know that spaCy lemmatisation beats WordNet (in NLTK)
-        +  Is the worldtree_corpus provided lemmatisation competitive?
+        +  Is the worldtree_corpus provided lemmatisation competitive? = YES
+      Timings for 3 methods
+      Graphs of MAP vs Explanation length
+      ^ DONE ^
+      v TODO v
       Are all explanations used at least once in the training set?
       Are all explanations used at least once in the training + dev set?
       Copy competition entry code into public repo